 Places to Stay & Fun Things to Do

 Enjoy relaxing float trip or extreme whitewater with Liquid Descent.
 Rafting trips near Summit County, Winter Park and the Denver Area.
 Highlights: riverside hot springs, gorgeous scenery, abundant wildlife.

 Romantic, charming, log cabins at Buckeye's with woodstoves.
 Vacation Rentals border National Forest.
 Near: Leadville, an historical mining town, Copper Mountain skiing, Mt Elbert-Colorado's highest peak.

-Vacation along the Top of the Rockies Scenic Byway in the mountains near the resort villages of Summit County, historic Leadville, Turquoise Lake, and Ski Cooper.
+Vacation along the Top of the Rockies Scenic Byway in the mountains near the resort villages of Summit County, historic Leadville, Ski Cooper.
 Grand West has modern attached-cabins.
+Fish Turquoise Lake.

 More Activities & Information